Language: German English French Italian

 • Planting: nothing specific

-add Messor hesperius was added to the shopping cart.
+add Messor minor hesperius was added to the shopping cart.

-error Messor hesperius could not be added to the shopping cart.
+error Messor minor hesperius could not be added to the shopping cart.

 Small colony - Currently not available